Documented outcomes

 This situation is not unique.

-Most Houston service businesses we review share the same three gaps — no shared standard for a strong inquiry, no source visibility, no structured review process.
+For the Houston service businesses we review, the same three gaps show up often.
+No shared standard for a strong inquiry.
+No source visibility.
+No structured review process.
 The case above is one example.
 The pattern repeats across industries and budget levels.

 • Contacts arrive with no shared definition of a strong inquiry.